 Following the consultations with the hospitality industry in London, the Catering School first opened its doors in 1910 under the guidance of the first Principal, J. Stuart Ker.
 Records show that this was in fact the first Culinary Arts School to open in the UK.
 The initial prospectus illustrates the range of courses that were offered, including Civil Engineering, Gas Engineering, Architecture and Construction, Cabinet Making, School of Art and finally, the Cookery Technical Day School, which developed into the Professional Chef Diploma.
 By 1912, catering had four pages in the prospectus and a ‘School for Waiters’ was added, with a training restaurant, now called The Vincent Rooms, open to students.

 At the time, the majority of head chefs employed in London were from France, led by the Chef de Cuisine Auguste Escoffier at the Savoy Hotel.
-Auguste Escoffier founded the Société Culinaire Française with Chef Emile Fetu in 1903, later to merge with the Club Culinaire to become the Association Culinaire Française.
-The interwar years saw the continuation of the evening classes in engineering and art and the day courses in catering.
+Auguste Escoffier founded the Société Culinaire Française with Chef Emile Fetu in 1903, later merged with the Club Culinaire to become the Association Culinaire Française.
+The interwar years saw the continuation of evening classes in engineering and art and day courses in catering.
 Mr Ker, Principal since 1907, was replaced in 1932 by Dr G. N. Long.
 Major extensions to the building in Vincent Square, particularly to incorporate the needs of the catering courses, followed.
-Large scale catering equipment, cold rooms, a larder and pastry areas were added in 1932.
+Large-scale catering equipment, cold rooms, a larder and pastry areas were added in 1932.
 A two-year Hotel Managers’ course was established alongside the food service course.

 In 2010, the School of Hospitality celebrated its 100th anniversary.
 As part of the centenary celebrations, the College welcomed HRH The Prince of Wales on a visit to the Victoria Centre where he toured the teaching kitchens and met staff and students as well as a group from the Princes Trust that were being trained by the College.